michaeldexter/occambsd/README.md

 ```
 \time -h sh occambsd.sh -z
 ```
-All written output is to tmpfs mounts on /usr/obj and /tmp/occambsd
+All written output is to /usr/obj and /tmp/occambsd

 To boot the results under bhyve, run:
 ```